-Illustration 4 Affected people set off to their digital journey
+Illustration 4: Affected people set off to their digital journey

-Humanitarian organisations use digital technologies to engage with people, and increase accountability, and share real-time information to make people's voices heard.
+3.1 Digital Participation and Accountability in Humanitarian Action voices heard.
 Interactive tools such as social media and mobile messaging apps alongside digital platforms for managing feedback data continue to be on the rise.
 According to Lough (2022), "social media is likely to play an increasingly prominent role for affected people in current and future crises [and] it is not a phenomenon humanitarian actors can continue to side-step " (Lough 2022, 7).
 Thus, the latest studies discuss the tension between digital technology, participation, and accountability by looking at opportunities, trade-offs, and risks.
-They also stress the need for an in-depth analysis of technologies aimed at promoting accountability and inclusion, with a focus on bridging the digital divide of those already marginalised and left behind (Lough 2022; Bryant 2021; Communicating with Disaster Affected Communities Network 2021; Office for the Coordination of Humanitarian Affairs 2021; Madianou 2019; Madianou et al. 2016; Sandvik et al. 2014).
+They also stress the need for an in-depth analysis of technologies aimed at promoting accountability and inclusion, with a focus on bridging the digital divide of those already marginalised and left behind (Lough 2022; Bryant 2021; CDAC Network 2021; OCHA 2021; Madianou 2019; Madianou et al. 2016; Sandvik et al. 2014).